yuval-alaluf/Attend-and-Excite/README.md

 On top of these requirements, we add several requirements which can be found in `environment/requirements.txt`.
 These requirements will be installed in the above command.

 ### Hugging Face Diffusers Library
 Our code relies also on Hugging Face's [diffusers](https://github.com/huggingface/diffusers) library for downloading the Stable Diffusion v1.4 model.

-In `config.py`, you should add your personal token under the argument `huggingface_token`.

 ## Usage